-'You're tough as nails and you're smart as hell'- Quotes from Trump impeachment hearing
+'You're tough as nails and you're smart as hell' - Quotes from Trump impeachment hearing

 HOUSE INTELLIGENCE COMMITTEE SENIOR REPUBLICAN DEVIN NUNES:

-The top Republican on the committee, Devin Nunes, said Democrats had gone “too far” in their efforts to impeach Trump, castigating them for accusing the president of being a “Russian agent” and comparing them to “some kind of strange cult.”
+Nunes, the top Republican on the committee, said Democrats had gone “too far” in their efforts to impeach Trump, castigating them for accusing the president of being a “Russian agent” and comparing them to “some kind of strange cult.”

 “Democrats have been vowing to oust President Trump since the day he was elected.
 So Americans can rightly suspect that his phone call with President Zelenskiy was used as an excuse for the Democrats to fulfill their Watergate fantasies,” Nunes said.

-Much of the testimony so far relied on rumors, the Republican said.
+Much of the testimony so far relied on rumors, Nunes said.
 “The problem with trying to overthrow a president based on this type of evidence is obvious.
-But that’s what their whole case relies on, beginning with secondhand and thirdhand information cited by the whistleblower,” Nunes said.
+But that’s what their whole case relies on, beginning with secondhand and thirdhand information cited by the whistleblower.”

-“And just when you thought this spectacle couldn’t get more bizarre, committee Republicans received a memo from the Democrats threatening ethics referrals if we out the whistleblower.
-As the Democrats are well aware, no Republicans here know the whistleblower’s identity because the whistleblower only met with the Democrats — not with Republicans.”

 “I’ll note that House Democrats vowed they would not put the American people through a wrenching impeachment process without bipartisan support — and they have none.
 Add that to their ever-growing list of broken promises and destructive deceptions,” Nunes said.